jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
-Does not have any effect if include_deleted is set to false. final includeDeleted = true; // bool | Defines if deleted channels should be returned or not
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final int lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
+Does not have any effect if include_deleted is set to false. final bool includeDeleted = true; // bool | Defines if deleted channels should be returned or not

 try {
   final result = await client.channels.getChannelsForUser(userId, lastDeleteAt, includeDeleted);